ArchisChamps/LocationValidator/README.md

         API-> http://localhost:8080/location
         METHOD -> GET

-    This api will scrape the website and save the locations in the database.
-This is also validate if the location is correct or not.
+    This API will scrape the website and save the locations in the database.
+This is also validated if the location is correct or not.
     In the console, you can see the reason why the location is marked Invalid/Valid.